Last Updated on by mitchrezman

 Do power lines affect the health of birds, when they perch on them?

 I can’t speak to power lines but I know that Quaker parrots are colonial animals.
 They build large nests where a whole colony can live enabling them to survive brutal Chicago winters.

-Without fail many malformations will be found on birds who had been living in the nest on the electrical transformer
+Without fail, many malformations will be found on birds who had been living in the nest on the electrical transformer.

 They called the club for advice admitting that they wished they had workers as efficient as these diligent little Quaker parrots.
-Upon investigation by club members, it was determined the problem was that workers where taking the nests out before the birds had a chance to lay any eggs.
+Upon investigation by club members, it was determined the problem was that workers were taking the nests out before the birds had a chance to lay any eggs.

 Please watch the video till the end – you will be amazed!